Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_management_rollout_last_worker_dvs_errors.md

-# Troubleshooting guide for IUF management-nodes-rollout to worker nodes hangs on last worker node DVS errors
+# Troubleshooting guide for IUF management-nodes-rollout to worker nodes hangs on final worker node with DVS related errors

 ## Description

-During upgrades from CSM 1.6.x to 1.7.0, the IUF management-nodes-rollout that targets worker nodes can hang on the final worker node due to `DVS-related` errors.
+During upgrades from CSM 1.6.x to 1.7.0, the IUF management-nodes-rollout that targets worker nodes can hang on the final worker node due to `DVS` related errors.
 The rollout may appear stalled even though most worker nodes have successfully received the new image.
 IUF logs may repeatedly show errors with DVS modules, as below:

 ```console